 Pros and Cons of Mergers and Acquisitions

-Mergers & Acquisitions is often referred to in business conversations as a single monolithic process or deal-making play.
+Mergers & Acquisitions are often referred to in business conversations as a single monolithic process or deal-making play.
 The two terms “mergers” and “acquisitions” have become increasingly blended together and are often used in conjunction as “M&A.” In reality, mergers and acquisitions are two very different deal structures, each with their advantages and disadvantages.
 Either two companies merge, or one company is bought or sold by another.

 Under a merger structure, two companies of relatively equal standing engage in a deal.
-Typically, both entities are merged into a new entity and cease to exist and a new legal entity is created, keeping one of the entity's names or having a new name.
+Typically, both entities are merged into a new entity and cease to exist, and a new legal entity is created, keeping one of the entity’s names or having a new name.
 This may be known as an actual “merger of equals.”

 Both mergers and acquisitions have the same end goals: to leverage synergies, combine resources, or take advantage of specific market conditions to enhance growth.
 In this sense, both mergers and acquisitions share some significant similarities concerning advantages and disadvantages.

 We will discuss the broad implications, including the general pros and cons associated with all M&A deals.
-This will include mergers and acquisitions under the broad umbrella of the term “M&A.” In this way, we hope to help executives and owners better understand the world of M&A including the key similarities and crucial differences between the merger and acquisition components of general M&A.
+This will include mergers and acquisitions under the broad umbrella of the term “M&A.” In this way, we hope to help executives and owners better understand the world of M&A, including the key similarities and crucial differences between the merger and acquisition components of general M&A.

-While the goal of any M&A transaction is to generate value, it can also be fraught with pitfalls
+While the goal of any M&A transaction is to generate value, it can also be fraught with pitfalls.

 General Pros and Cons of Mergers and Acquisitions

 Why merge or acquire?

 Growth can be achieved through mergers and acquisitions in many ways.